hubsybot/hubsy/README.md

 ## Make

-* `make eslint` - Run ESLint against our js files.
+* `make eslint` - Run ESLint against our JS files for coding standards.
 * `make build`  - Zips the Lambda functions for terraform to send to Lambda.
+* `make sync`   - Sync the landing page website to S3.
 * `make plan`   - Creates a Terraform plan to deploy infrastructure changes.
 * `make apply`  - Applies the terraform plan (requires `make plan` first).